-The primary goal of the nomination process is to nominate individuals, who offer a range of specialised knowledge, skills and expertise and who, as a group, can make the greatest contribution to the strengthening of the Board, and thereby achieve success in existing and future circumstances.
+The nomination process seeks to select individuals with diverse and specialised knowledge, skills and expertise to strengthen the Board and drive the Bank's business success.
 The said policy also aims to develop a systematic approach to the orderly identification and selection of new Directors in the event vacancies arise due to planned retirements, unplanned departures, Board expansion or other reasons, so as to ensure proper succession planning and smooth functioning of the Board.